kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/README.md

 Data_Stigmatization_of_HomelessIndividuals/
+│── data/                                          # Directory for data files │   │── cleaning_ Stigmatization of homeless individuals .Rmd # This file has all the cleaning code for this study │   │── Data cleaning 1st round_ Stigmatization of homeless individuals .Rmd # has the first round of data cleaning for thsi project it created cleaned_data.csv
+│   │── Data_Cleaning 2.Rmd                         # This file has the second round of data cleaning for this project it created final_cleaned_data.csv Thsi file has the obejctives taht are not on the main qmd
-│── data/                                          # Directory for data files │   │── cleaning_ Stigmatization of homeless individuals .Rmd # This file has all the cleaning code for this study │   │── Experimental_Study_Karen.csv                # The original data file for the study not cleaned │   │── SPSS File for Experimental Study Karen.sav  # The original SPSS file for the study not cleaned │── _extensions/wjschne/apaquarto/                 # APA Extension for Quarto
+│   │── Final Data cleaning.
+Rmd                    # This file has the final round of data cleaning for this project │   │── Experimental_Study_Karen.csv                # The original data file for the study not cleaned │   │── SPSS File for Experimental Study Karen.sav  # The original SPSS file for the study not cleaned │── _extensions/wjschne/apaquarto/                 # APA Extension for Quarto